Tachyon-Sonics/ChaosCastle/README.md

 - Hopefully, I could fix the jaggy scrolling issue without touching the initial code, by locking the 300 Hz clock to the vertical sync in their Java implementation.
 - Another problem is that Java's `Thread.nanoSleep` method is not as accurate as it may seem: it may sleep up to a few milliseconds more than requested (which is significant, as 60 FPS requires 16.6 milliseconds of sleeping).
 This also introduces jaggy scrolling, but from the Java side this time.
 To fix the problem I had to create an "accurate sleeper" class that combines sleeping (to prevent 100% CPU uage and battery drain) and active waiting...
     - Note that scrolling is still not as good as it can be.
 The reason is that it is still limited to unscaled pixels.
 So when the game is scaled by a factor 4 for instance, it will only scroll by multiples of 4 pixels.
 In a future version I plan to fix this as well.

 #### The Java "Library" implementation

 As I said earlier, the graphics, sounds and other operating system dependent modules (the "Library") had to be rewritten in Java.
 Thank to the original design of the game, I could:

 - Scale the bitmap images (for the backgrounds) using the high quality xBRZ algorithm.
-The Java implementation of that algorithm probably does not run in real-time, but this is not important because the scaling occurs only once at game startup (this was the case in the original code and is still the case in the Java version, which is a straightforward conversion).
+The Java implementation of that algorithm probably does not run in real-time, but this is not important because the scaling occurs only once at game startup.
 This means that only graphics that are already scaled are used during the game.
 - Scale the sprites with high quality, as they are vector-based.
 Like the bitmap images this is only done once at application startup.
 - Implement an audio mixer that allows for 8 stereo channels.
 Note however that the sounds are still the original 8 bit and low resolution ones (between 5 - 20 kHz only), so do not expect miracles here.

-Note that while the game has a "Graphics/Settings" menu which allowed you to choose the scaling factor (among other), in the Java version this setting is completely disabled.
-In fact the results were better if the original code thinks it is running at x1 scaling, and that scaling is done behind the scene in the Java code.
+Note that while the game had a "Graphics/Settings" menu which allowed you to choose the scaling factor (among other), in the Java version this setting is completely disabled.
+In fact the results are better if the original code thinks it is running at x1 scaling, and that scaling is done behind the scene in the Java code.
 The reason is that the scaling code in the original code did not properly scale the lines.
 With a x2 scaling this was ok.
 But with higher scalings, some sprites juste begin to have too thin outlines.

 Another reason why I disabled the "Graphics/Settings" is that it provided a black&white mode and a "Color x2" mode (actually a mode with two independent 16 color playfields that scroll at different speeds) in addition to the default 16-color mode.
 I have not implemented them in Java yet, and I may not implement them ever (black&white really does not have any value today, and the "Color x2" was impressive in the old times, but it doesn't really bring anything to the game).